bitextor/bicleaner-ai/README.md

 ## What is New?
 ### v3.4 Hardrules is now optional
-Bicleaner Hardrules package is now optional and training dependencies are also optional.
+Bicleaner Hardrules package is now optional and training features are also optional.
 Please see below under installation options on how to proceed.

 ### v3.0.0 Improving Multilinguality!